Volvo Engine Architecture: 1.5

-All three-cylinder 1.5 L (1,498 cc) petrol engines have a bore of 82 mm and a stroke of 93.2 mm with a compression ratio of 10.5:1.
+All three-cylinder 1.5 L (1,477 cc) petrol engines have a bore of 82 mm and a stroke of 93.2 mm with a compression ratio of 10.5:1.
 All engines are turbocharged and intercooled with direct injection.
-All engines are equipped with an electric water pump, but no balancer shafts.
+All 3 cylinder engines are equipped with belt driven water pump and integrated mass balancer shaft, 4 cylinder engines are equipped with an electric water pump.

 B3154T

 The B3154T is usually only referred to as range extender.
 It delivers 82 PS at 4000 rpm and 255 Nm.
 When running it only recharges the high voltage battery, thus functioning as a range extender giving approx. 300 miles of additional range.
 Single turbocharger.